Captain Beefheart: Early life

-When he was 13, the family moved to the farming town of Lancaster, in the Mojave Desert, where there was a growing aerospace industry supported by nearby Edwards Air Force Base.
+When Van Vliet was 13, the family moved to the farming town of Lancaster, California, in the Mojave Desert, where there was a growing aerospace industry supported by Edwards Air Force Base.
 It was an environment that would greatly influence Vliet creatively.
 He remained interested in art; several of his paintings were later used as covers for his albums.
-He developed his taste and interest in music, listening to the Delta blues of Son House and Robert Johnson, jazz artists such as Ornette Coleman, John Coltrane, Thelonious Monk and Cecil Taylor, and the Chicago blues of Howlin' Wolf and Muddy Waters.
-Vliet socialized with members of local bands such as The Omens and The Blackouts.
-The Omens' guitarists, Alexis Snouffer and Jerry Handley, who would later found The Magic Band; The Blackouts' drummer was Frank Zappa.
-Van Vliet collaborated with Zappa on his scripts for "teenage operettas", one of which was "Captain Beefheart & the Grunt People".
+He developed his taste and interest in music, listening to the Delta blues of Son House and Robert Johnson; jazz artists such as Ornette Coleman, John Coltrane, Thelonious Monk, and Cecil Taylor; and the electric Chicago blues of Howlin' Wolf and Muddy Waters.
+Vliet socialized with members of local bands such as the Omens and the Blackouts.
+The Omens' guitarists, Alexis Snouffer and Jerry Handley, who would later found the Magic Band; the Blackouts' drummer was Frank Zappa.
+Van Vliet collaborated with Zappa on his scripts for "teenage operettas", one of which was entitled "Captain Beefheart & the Grunt People".
 The earliest known recording of both Beefheart and Zappa is "Lost in a Whirlpool", recorded c.
-1958-59 and included in the 1996 posthumous Zappa album The Lost Episodes.
+1958–59 and included in the 1996 posthumous Zappa album The Lost Episodes.

 Van Vliet claimed that "half a day of kindergarten" was the extent of his formal education, but his graduation picture appears in the Antelope Valley High School yearbook.
-His disavowals of education may have been related to his dyslexia which, though never officially diagnosed, was obvious to Magic Band members John French and Denny Walley, who observed his difficulty reading cue-cards, and his frequent need to be read to.
+His disavowals of education may have been related to his dyslexia; though never officially diagnosed, this condition was obvious to Magic Band members John French and Denny Walley, who observed his difficulty reading cue cards and his frequent need to be read to.

-As Zappa recalled of those years, "He spent most of his time at home.
+According to Zappa, Van Vliet "spent most of his time at home.
 His girlfriend lived in the house, his grandmother lived in the house, and his aunt and his uncle lived across the street.
 And his father had had a heart attack; his father drove a Helms bread truck; part of the time Don was helping out by taking over the bread truck route [and] driving up to Mojave.
 The rest of the time he would just sit at home and listen to rhythm and blues records, and scream at his mother to get him a Pepsi."
-Zappa later wrote the tune "Why Doesn't Someone Give Him a Pepsi?".
+Zappa later wrote the tune "Why Doesn't Someone Give Him a Pepsi?"